rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 I liked the result of that, but it introduced yet another language and made compilation and metacompilation more complicated.
 For that reason, I decided against it.

-* There were grammars for PyVM
-* The VM had to be generated before it could be included in the support library

 Perhaps another approach would be to consider the VM a separate piece, not to be included in compilations and metacompilations.
 But they are also strongly